 Start of something?
-Jon Lester gives Cub rotation another lift in win
+Jon Lester gives Cubs rotation another lift in win

 ATLANTA — The finish on Monday night was anything but spectacular.

-But the start the Cubs got from Jon Lester in the opener of a three-game series against the Braves was the latest sign since the All-Star break that the Cubs might have found what was missing throughout the first half of their championship defense.
+But the start from Jon Lester in the opener of a three-game series against the Braves was the latest sign of a turnaround since the All-Star break.

-“We can’t put a run together if we don’t pitch like that,” Cubs manager Joe Maddon said after Lester’s impressive seven innings in a 4-3 victory that ran the Cubs’ streak to four games and shaved another game off the first-place Brewers’ lead in the National League Central.
+“We can’t put a run together if we don’t pitch like that,” manager Joe Maddon said after Lester’s impressive seven innings in a 4-3 victory that ran the Cubs’ streak to four games and shaved another game off the first-place Brewers’ lead in the National League Central.

-This one turned into a nail-biter when the Braves rallied for two in the ninth and loaded the bases with two out off closer Wade Davis, who finally got Johan Camargo to fly to left to end it.
+This one turned into a nail-biter when the Braves rallied for two in the ninth and loaded the bases with two outs off closer Wade Davis, who finally got Johan Camargo to fly to left to end it.

-The Cubs can tie their longest winning streak of the year if they win Tuesday, when veteran starter John Lackey (plantar fasciitis) returns from the disabled list trying to rebound from a rough first half.
+The Cubs can tie their longest winning streak of 2017 if they win Tuesday, when John Lackey (plantar fasciitis) returns from the disabled list trying to rebound from a rough first half.

-The Cubs have scored 31 runs and hit 11 homers during the four-game surge from the break.
+The Cubs have scored 31 runs and hit 11 home runs during the four-game surge.
 But the starting pitching the last three games has been the most significant development.

-Jake Arrieta, newly acquired Jose Quintana and Lester combined to go 3-0 with a 0.87 in 20 2/3 innings the last three games, allowing just 10 hits and striking out 21.
+Jake Arrieta, newly acquired Jose Quintana and Lester combined to go 3-0 with an ERA of 0.87 in 20‰ innings, allowing only 10 hits and striking out 21.

-“Nobody wants to be the guy that breaks that up,” said Lester, whose only run allowed came in the third on a two-out single after a throwing error by shortstop Javy Baez on a potential double play ball put the speedy Ender Inciarte on second.
+“Nobody wants to be the guy that breaks that up,” said Lester, whose only run allowed came in the third inning on a two-out single after a throwing error by shortstop Javy Baez on a potential double-play ball put the speedy Ender Inciarte on second.
 “Nobody wants to be the weak link in the chain.”

 “Just a five-tool player,” he deadpanned.

 It’s hard to overstate the importance of the starting pitching for this team.
-A rotation that led the majors with a 2.96 ERA during a 103-win season last year, returned its top four starters this year and stumbled to a 4.66 ERA by the break.
+The rotation led the majors with a 2.96 ERA last year, returned its top four starters this year and stumbled to a 4.66 ERA by the break.

-Quintana’s addition in last week’s blockbuster trade with the White Sox had a sudden impact, both emotionally in the clubhouse and on the mound with the left-hander’s 12-strikeout debut for the Cubs Sunday.
+Quintana’s addition had a sudden impact, both emotionally in the clubhouse and on the mound, with his 12-strikeout debut for the Cubs on Sunday.

-And the Cubs add another in the next week, when ERA champ Kyle Hendricks is expected back from the disabled list (hand tendinitis).
-He retired all 15 batters he faced in a final minor-league rehab start for AA Tennessee on Monday.
+And the Cubs add another arm in the next week, when right-hander Kyle Hendricks is expected back from the disabled list (hand tendinitis).
+He retired all 15 batters he faced in a final minor-league rehab start for Class AA Tennessee on Monday.

 “Getting Kyle back will definitely be like getting another Quintana,” Lester said.
 “Like another trade.
 That’ll be big for us.